What is a guarantor on a loan?

 How long does being a guarantor last?

-Once you sign the credit agreement and the money is paid out, the guarantor is legally bound until the loan is paid off.
-They’re not able to stop being a guarantor before this point.
-This is because their financial history had an impact on the deal that was agreed upon.
+Once you sign the credit agreement and the money is paid out, the guarantor is legally bound by the agreement until the loan is paid off.

-There are some exceptional circumstances where you can stop being a guarantor, such as if you signed under duress or were duped into agreeing.
-If you believe this applies to you, contact Citizen’s Advice for help.
+There are, however, some exceptional circumstances where you can stop being a guarantor, such as if you signed under duress or were duped into agreeing.
+If you believe this applies to you, contact Citizens Advice for help.